We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to Lawley, it’s vital that we address misconceptions about psychosis and support people who are dealing with symptoms of the condition.

-I used to be scared of the word psychosis, and even more scared of what happened to me.
+I used to be terrified of the word psychosis, and even more scared of what happened to me.
 With helpful resources, therapists, medication, and along with my support system, I have overcome that fear.
 Having an experience with psychosis is part of who I am, and part of my story — but it does not define me.